Slit-Slide-Sew bijections for planar bipartite maps with prescribed degree: A bijection for the marked vertex identity

+The idea will be to cut the big balanced Eulerian tree at the marked edge.
+The orientation of the edge will then be used to choose which of the resulting Eulerian trees is the first one, and the sign will be used to choose on which of its two free leaves the second resulting tree will be rooted.
+The following lemma provides a way to convert a sign into a choice of a free leaf.

-\begin{lemma}[Rerooting] There is a bijection between balanced eulerian trees with a marked black leaf and general eulerian trees with a sign. \end{lemma} \begin{proof} Let $T$ be a balanced eulerian tree with root leaf $r$ and a marked leaf $l$.
-Reroot $T$ at $l$ and give sign $+$ if $r$ is the first free leaf encountered when following the border of $T$ clockwise starting from $l$, $-$ otherwise.
+\begin{lemma}[Rerooting] There is a bijection between balanced Eulerian trees with a marked black leaf and general Eulerian trees with a sign. \end{lemma} \begin{proof} Let $\gt$ be a balanced Eulerian tree with root leaf $r$ and a marked leaf $\ell$.
+Reroot $\gt$ at $\ell$ and set the sign to $+$ if $r$ is the first free leaf encountered when following the border of $\gt$ clockwise starting from $\ell$, and to $-$ otherwise.